VeinDevTtv/gt3-tracker/README.md

 4. Input your weekly savings/profits
 5. Track your progress with the visual charts and statistics
 6. Toggle between dark and light themes
+7. Ask the AI Assistant for insights about your progress
-7. Export your data as CSV or JSON for backup
+8. Export your data as CSV or JSON for backup
-8. Watch confetti celebrations when you hit milestones!
+9. Watch confetti celebrations when you hit milestones!

+## AI Assistant Setup

+The AI Assistant requires an OpenAI API key to function:

+1. Create an account on [OpenAI](https://openai.com/)
+2. Generate an API key in your OpenAI dashboard
+3. Enter the API key when prompted in the app
+4. Your key is stored locally on your device and never sent to our servers

 ## Installation